 If you're a programmer looking for a new monitor, there are plenty of great options you can choose from.
-Even if most of them aren't specifically designed with programming in mind, many include productivity-focused features.
-It's important to get something with a big screen so that you can see more of your lines of code at once, but keep in mind that size is a personal preference, so there's no perfect solution for everyone.
-On top of that, having a high resolution can help as it increases the pixel density and results in sharp text clarity, which is useful for coding.
+Even if most monitors aren't specifically designed with programming in mind, many include productivity-focused features that can help while you're working.
+When looking for a monitor, there are a few factors to consider.
+Large screens also help you see more of your lines of code at once, but keep in mind that size is a personal preference, so there's no perfect solution for everyone.
+On top of that, having a high resolution can result in sharp text clarity.

 Monitors with wide viewing angles and good ergonomics are also beneficial if you constantly need to share your screen with a coworker to show them your work, as the image remains consistent from the sides.
-If you code in a dark room while using a dark mode, having a high contrast ratio helps display deep blacks, but a monitor with high brightness is mainly beneficial if you code in a well-lit room.
+If you code in a dark room while using a dark mode, having a high contrast ratio can help display deep blacks, but a monitor with high brightness is mainly beneficial in a well-lit room.

 The best monitor for programming we've tested is the Dell U2723QE.
 It's a 27-inch, 4k monitor with a ton of useful productivity features.
 It has a massive USB hub with three USB-Cs and five USB-A ports, so you can easily connect various devices.
 It supports DisplayPort Alt Mode with 90W of power delivery, which is great if you want to connect a laptop and charge it using a single cable.
-It even has a KVM switch that makes it easy to switch between two different computers and use the same keyboard and mouse.
+It even has a KVM switch that makes it easy to switch between two different computers and use the same keyboard and mouse connected to the monitor.

 If you want an ultrawide screen to open multiple windows next to each other, check out the Dell U4025QW.
 It has a wider 21:9 aspect ratio than the Dell U2723QE, so it's easier to see more of your work at once.
 With a 5120x2160 resolution, it has a similar pixel density as the U2723QE, resulting in fantastic text clarity.
 It also uses an IPS Black panel like the U2723QE, so it's good enough to use in dark rooms.

 This monitor is great for multitasking as it supports Picture-in-Picture and Picture-by-Picture modes, and it has a KVM switch that makes it easy to switch between two computers connected to the monitor.
 It has a massive USB too, with five separate USB-C ports so you can connect various devices.
 Two of those ports support Thunderbolt 4, with one of them meant for daisy-chaining a second monitor directly to this one, and the other supports at least 90W of power, so it can charge your laptop while you're working.
-However, it costs a lot, so if you're on a more limited budget, the LG 40WP95C-W is a similar monitor that costs less but has a smaller USB hub.
+However, it costs a lot, so you can also check out the smaller Dell U3425WE if you want to save some money.
+It has similar features as the U4025QW, but text isn't as sharp.

 If you're looking for the best monitor for coding on a budget, check out the Dell S2721QS.
-It's another step-down model from the Dell S2722QC that's very similar in display specs as it also has a 27-inch screen and 4k resolution, resulting in extremely sharp text.
+It's a step-down model from the ASUS ProArt Display PA279CRV in terms of features, but it's still very similar in display specs as it also has a 27-inch screen and 4k resolution, resulting in extremely sharp text.
 That said, the main trade-off for getting something cheaper is that it has fewer features, as it doesn't have any USB ports, so you can't connect any extra devices to it.
 If you want something with USB ports, you can also consider the ASUS ProArt Display PA278CV, which has a lower 1440p resolution, so you must decide between the higher resolution or extra features.

 Regardless, it has more features than other cheap monitors as it has a USB hub, which the S2721QS doesn't even have.
 It has three USB-A ports and a USB-C port, but it doesn't support DisplayPort Alt Mode, so the USB-C port is meant for data transfer or charging, and not for video signals.
 Besides that, it also has an incredibly ergonomic stand, so it's easy to adjust.